 A payment of one dollar is required for the use of lockers.
 Materials for study must be provided by the students.
 All articles required in the classes are for sale in the schools at lowest prices.

-Payments must be made, strictly in advance, to John D. Pierce, Curator.
+Payments must be made, strictly in advance, to the Curator.

-Blank forms of application, and any further information, may be obtained by addressing Mr. John D. Pierce, Curator of the Schools.
+Blank forms of application and any further information, may be obtained by addressing John D. Pierce, Curator of the Schools.

 Broad Street, above Arch, Philadelphia.